safednn-nasa/DNN-Prophecy/README.md

 Authors: Divya Gopinath, Hayes Converse, Corina S. Pasareanu, Ankur Taly.
 Published in ASE'19 proceedings.
 Preprint available at: https://arxiv.org/abs/1904.13215

+Note this is a research tool that can be used to understand DNN models.

 ## Installation
 Prophecy is implemented in Python 3.10.
 To install the required packages, run: